0x07cf-dev/0x07cf-dev/README.md

 ## 🌱 Education
 - **Education**: Studying **Languages for Business Communication** at [Università di Siena](https://unisi.it) (Chinese) (2022/23).
 - **Free time**: Studying algorithms, data structures.
 Currently focusing on Go and Python.
-- **Future**: Would love to start learning some C++ or Rust.
-Would love to get a second degree in a few years.
+- **Future**: Rust?
+Would love to pursue a second degree in a few years.

 ## ⚡Technologies